Section 4019 of ENVS8

 The west coast is an incredible place in which to study or teach geology.
 We're also lucky to be living in beautiful Sonoma County, a mecca for sustainable agriculture and for delicious food.
 Geology and the environment are all around you!
 Enjoy!

 I have a particular interest these days in sustainable agriculture.
 We live in one of the best places in this country to eat sustainably.
-I recently co-authored a sustainable agriculture learning module for the National Association of Geoscience Teachers' Science Education Resource Center(SERC), a group that provide learning materials, classes, training, and support to geoscience educators.
+I co-authored a sustainable agriculture learning module for the National Association of Geoscience Teachers' Science Education Resource Center(SERC), a group that provide learning materials, classes, training, and support to geoscience educators.
 I also taught a class titled "Soil, Sustainable Agriculture, and the Future of Our Food" at the Osher Lifelong Learning Institute at Sonoma State University.

 CA licensed Professional Geologist